sasiedharan/project-1/README.md

 Dataset and Preprocessing

 The dataset contains various customer-related features such as demographics, service usage, and account information.

-The following preprocessing steps were performed:
+Preprocessing Steps

 Data Cleaning – handled missing values and removed inconsistencies.

 Data Encoding – converted categorical variables into numerical form.

-Feature Scaling – applied scaling techniques to normalize feature values.
+Feature Scaling – normalized feature values for better model performance.

 Exploratory Data Analysis (EDA) – used visualizations to understand feature distributions and correlations with churn.